mk12/sicp/notes/lecture.md

 - We follow rules to differentiate expressions.
 What is a rule, exactly?
 - A rule has a left-hand side and a right-hand side.
-  - The LHS is what you compare your expression to.
+    - You compare your expression to the LHS.
-  - The RHS is the replacement expression.
+    - The RHS gives the replacement expression.
 - A rule is an arrow from a _pattern_ to a _skeleton_.
 - We match the source expression to the pattern, and following the rule, we instantiate the skeleton to get the target expression.
 - We want to build a language that allows us to directly express these rules.
 We will work bottom-up, like before.